SysKitTeam/docs-point/configuration/microsoft-teams-activity.md

 description: This article describes how SysKit Point enables you to track Microsoft Teams activity in your tenant.
 ---

-# Enable Microsoft Teams Activity Tracking
+# Enable Microsoft Teams Activity Trac king

 **SysKit Point** enables you to easily **discover which of your Microsoft Teams are not being actively used**.